mateosss/scsth/source/board/basalt.md

           if (T_0_1.translation().norm < vioconfig(0.05)) continue;

-          Vec4 p0_triangulated = triangulate(p0_3d, p1_3d, T_0_1); // TODO: JacobiSVD.
+          Vec4 p0_triangulated = triangulate(p0_3d, p1_3d, T_0_1); // TODO@high: JacobiSVD.
 I'm pretty sure this is DLT.
-TODO: learn and explain it.
+TODO@high: learn and explain it.
 See pag91, algorithm4.1 of Multiple view geometry... book.
 Appendix 4 of that book is GOLD. in there there is an explanation of SVD in page 585

           if (p0_triangulated is good) { // Register landmark
             Landmark kpt_pos = {
               host_kf_id = tcidl,
               direction=StereographicParam::project(p0_triangulated),
               inv_dist=p0_triangulated[3]
-            }; // TODO: See more on Stereographic project lmdb.addLandmark(lm_id, kpt_pos);
+            }; // TODO@high: See more on Stereographic project
+            lmdb.addLandmark(lm_id, kpt_pos);
             num_points_added++;
             for (every obs in kp_obs) lmdb.addObservation(obs);